cyfixus/bashlog/README.md

 chmod u+x log
 ```

-execute the file with the first argument being 'start', 'stop', or 'check'
+execute the file with the first argument being 'start', 'stop', 'check', 'worked', or 'end'
+start begins the log
+stop stops the log
+check reports the elapsed time from a start
+worked reports the total worked time for the day
+end closes the day appending the total worked time to the file
 ```
 ./log start developing log readme start   >> 2019-06-03 22:09:17 : developing readme